 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 FASB ASC 820, Fair Value Measurement (“ASC 820”) establishes a three-tier fair value hierarchy which prioritizes the inputs used in measuring fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 These tiers include:

-Financial instruments that are not measured at fair value on the condensed consolidated statement of operations are represented by cash, receivables, payables, accrued liabilities, bank indebtedness, the Company’s margin loan and interim production financing.
+Financial instruments that are not measured at fair value on the condensed consolidated statements of operations are represented by cash, receivables, payables, accrued liabilities, bank indebtedness, the Company’s margin loan and interim production financing.

 The carrying amounts of cash, restricted cash, receivables, payables, accrued liabilities, bank indebtedness and the Company’s margin loan approximate fair value due to the short-term nature of the instruments.
 The fair values of the Company’s liability-classified derivative warrants are revalued at the end of each reporting period determined using the BSM model (Level 2) with standard valuation inputs.
 Refer to Note 19 for additional details.
 The investment in YFE is also revalued at the end of each reporting period based on the trading price of YFE (Level 1).
 Refer to Note 5 for additional details.
 Upon acquisition of Wow, the Company assumed foreign currency forward contracts that are not traded in active markets.
 These are fair valued using observable forward exchange rates at the measurement dates and interest rates corresponding to the maturity of the contracts.